xiaolaba/HC05_IR_Remote_Motorola_AN463_rebuild/README.md

                       152  **************************************************************
                       153  * THE TRANSMISSION PROTOCOL REQUIRES A PRE-BIT, A PRE-BIT    * 154  * PAUSE, A START BIT AND NINE DATA BITS, WHERE THE PRE-BIT   * 155  * AND THE START BIT ARE LOGIC '1'.                           * 156  **************************************************************
                       157
  0299 [04] 10E3       158  trnmit  bset    0,dflag         ; initialise for first bit
  029B [04] AD32       159          bsr     send1           ; send pre-bit
  029D [05] CD02FC     160          jsr     datwt           ; pre-bit pause
- 02A0 [05] CD02FC     161          jsr     datwt           ; equalling four half data peri
+ 02A0 [05] CD02FC     161          jsr     datwt           ; equalling four half data period
  02A3 [05] CD02FC     162          jsr     datwt           ;
  02A6 [05] CD02FC     163          jsr     datwt           ;
  02A9 [04] AD24       164          bsr     send1           ; send start bit